 AXS Fan Support can help with any of the following issues:

-- You need to correct taxpayer profile information (contact information, legal name, or TIN) on or before March 14, 2023.
+- You need to correct the 2024 taxpayer profile information (contact information, legal name or TIN) on file with AXS on or before March 14, 2025.

-- You have a technical issue accessing Form 1099-K via your AXS Account (if you choose electronic delivery).
+- You have a technical issue accessing Form 1099-K via your AXS account (if you chose electronic delivery).

-- You should be exempt from Form 1099-K reporting as an eligible Non-US individual or business operating outside the US.
+- You should be exempt from Form 1099-K reporting as an eligible non-US resident individual or business operating outside the US.

 - You are concerned about the unadjusted gross amount reported on the issued Form 1099-K (Please see How will AXS calculate the gross sales amount of my transactions?)

-To contact AXS Fan Support, please click here.
+To contact AXS Fan Support, please click Have a Question?.

 For all other assistance and inquiries, please contact a tax professional.